OSEHRA-Sandbox/XINDEX/README.rst

 * Post-Action code in ^DD(file,0,"ACT")
 * New Style Indexes
 * M code embedded in Print Templates
-* M code in the Sort Template file (#.401)--embedded code in Sort Tempaltes is very rare: only a simple $DATA check was found in all of FOIA.
+* M code in the Sort Template file (#.401)--embedded code in Sort Tempaltes is very rare: only a single $DATA check was found in all of FOIA.
 * M code embedded in Input Templates

 The first 5 bullets are shown under the \|ddnnn faux routine.
 Print, Sort, and